-The aim of the audit will be:
+The aim of the review will be:

 - Any strategic risks that may jeopardize your stated goals: e.g. decline in demand for your core product or service; a key person departing to a competitor; un-protected I.P.

 You can then close for the Christmas break with a number of the hard questions asked and the thought processes widened.